 By Jamie Oliver

 Finely slice the garlic, then peel and finely chop the outer layers of the fennel.
 Set the leafy tops and inner hearts aside to make a salad later.

 Place a frying pan over a medium heat and add a good glug of olive oil.
 Add the chopped fennel and garlic, and cook for 2 to 3 minutes, or until soft.

-Add the parsley stalks, chilli flakes, cinnamon and fennel seeds to the pan and fry for 2–3 minutes.
+Finely chop the parsley stalks and add to the pan with the chilli flakes, cinnamon and fennel seeds to the pan and fry for 2 to 3 minutes.
 Finely grate in the zest from your 2 lemons (reserve the lemons) and add the tinned tomatoes.
 Sit the cherry tomatoes, vines and all, on top to poach.
 Cover, reduce the heat to low and leave to simmer for 15 minutes.

 Meanwhile, cook the pasta according to packet instructions.

 While the pasta and sauce are cooking away, crack on with the salad.
-Push the reserved fennel hearts and one of the zested lemons through the thinnest slicing attachment on your food processor – or use a mandolin (or a knife).
+Push the reserved fennel hearts and one of the zested lemons through the thinnest slicing attachment on your food processor – or use a knife or a mandolin (always use the guard).
 Tip into a bowl and season with a good pinch of salt and pepper.
 Add the reserved fennel tops and gently toss with your fingers.
 Put aside until you’re ready to serve.